POLITICS

 principles." - Geoffrey K. Roberts and Patricia Hogwood, European Politics Today,

-"individual rights and goals are subjugated to group goals, expectations and
+systems is where "individual rights and goals are subjugated to group goals,

-conformities", while a libertarian political system is one in which individual rights
+expectations and conformities", while a libertarian political system is one in which

 "Individualism, Collectivism, and Authoritarianism in Seven Societies".
 Journal